Last updated on December 11th, 2021 at 05:02 pmJump to Recipe

 Lemon Mousse Recipe [Video]

 Lemon Mousse from scratch is made with fresh lemon juice, zest, whipped cream, cream cheese, and lemon curd for the ultimate citrus flavor.
 This no-bake recipe has the perfect creamy texture and makes the perfect summertime dessert.

-We are huge fans of no bake desserts like this gorgeous and show-stopping Strawberry Mousse, or try the boozy Baileys Jell-O shots.
-This Strawberry Pretzel Salad is another great no bake desserts that is sweet and refreshing.
+We are huge fans of no-bake desserts like this gorgeous and show-stopping Strawberry Mousse or try the boozy Baileys Jell-O shots.
+This Strawberry Pretzel Salad is another great no-bake dessert that is sweet and refreshing.